An Introduction to

 Why Is Modbus so Popular?

-Simplicity is the reason Modbus is so widespread.
+Simplicity is the reason the Modbus protocol is so widespread.
 It also helped that Modbus was created by one of the largest PLC manufacturers at the time and made widely available as an open standard.
 It also requires very little in the way of processor code space or RAM.
 While this isn’t as important today, given the powerful processors and technology available to us, it was very important in the early years of industrial automation when processors used 8-bit technology and resources like RAM and ROM were extremely expensive and scarce.

 Message checking is another reason why the protocol has been so popular.
 Cyclic Redundancy Checks (CRC) and Longitudinal Redundancy Checks (LRC) ensure that transmission errors are detected with 99% accuracy.